sambellsoup/CBIR/README.md

 KAZE was very slow to extract the features from the images.
 There should be a better implementation of this for a larger dataset.
 The feature extraction involves calculating the image gradient for each training image.
 Calculating the cosine distance between each image can be optimized.

-I attempted to setup a convolutional denoising autoencoder, but it is very time-consuming and difficult to debug.
+I attempted to setup a convolutional denoising autoencoder, but it is very time-consuming to run and difficult to debug.